 The Company's subsidiary, Aspen University Inc. ("Aspen University"), is subject to extensive regulation by Federal and State governmental agencies and accrediting bodies.
 In particular, the Higher Education Act (the "HEA") and the regulations promulgated thereunder by the DOE subject Aspen University to significant regulatory scrutiny on the basis of numerous standards that schools must satisfy to participate in the various types of federal student financial assistance programs authorized under Title IV of the HEA.
 Aspen University has had provisional certification to participate in the Title IV programs.
 That provisional certification imposes certain regulatory restrictions including, but not limited to, a limit of 1200 student recipients for Title IV funding for the duration of the provisional certification.
-During 2011, Aspen University's provisional certification was scheduled to expire, but Aspen University timely filed its application for recertification with the DOE, which extended the term of Aspen University's certification to September 30, 2013.
-The provisional certification restrictions continue with regard to Aspen University's participation in Title IV programs.
+During 2011, Aspen University's provisional certification was scheduled to expire, but Aspen University timely filed its application for recertification restrictions continue with regard to Aspen University's participation in Title IV programs.